Staco78/VBAN-Messenger/docs/Classes/User.md

 ### `Readonly` **color**
 ##### color
 Color of the user.
-(IDK what is the type, help me please, I'm alone on this doc, the other guy don't want to help me - Piripe)
+(IDK what is the type, help me please, I'm alone on this documentation, the other guy don't want to help me - Piripe)

 #